 - Demand changes can get an answer and prompt action throughout the supply chain in little time

 2. Internet of Things (IoT)

 The Internet of Things (IoT) aims to link the physical world to the digital world, enabling people and “smart objects” to be connected anytime, anywhere, using (ideally) any network and service.
-More specifically the Industrial Internet of Things (IIoT), along with the automation of the industrial manufacturing, is an important technology that boosted the digital transformation of early adopters and initiated the Industry 4.0.
+More specifically, the Industrial Internet of Things (IIoT), along with the automation of the industrial manufacturing, is a significant technology that boosted the digital transformation of early adopters and initiated the Industry 4.0.
 IIoT services and applications provides solutions for: